AncientSouls/AncientSouls.github.io/CONTRIBUTION.md

 ## Automation

-- any commits tests localy current package with `npm run pkg-test`
+- any commits tests localy current package with `npm run dev-test`
-- in `dev`, `release` and `master` commits tests in dev environment with `npm run dev-test`
-- in `master` commits also call auto publishing
+- in `master` commits call auto npm publishing

 ## Branches

+We use default git-flow branch names.

 - `master` only for pull requests commits equal with release one version, accepts changes only from `release` branch
-- `release` for prepare package to publish (package.json version changes, merge from `master` and from `dev`)
+- `release` for prepare package to publish (package.json version changes, merge from `master` and from `develop`)
-- `dev` for for hot development and gettings pull from other branches
+- `develop` for for hot development and gettings pull from other branches

 ## Simple sequence